 However, there are some instances in which, once a skin tag has been removed, a doctor may wish to send it to the pathology department at your hospital for diagnostics, to make sure it is not an indicator of other skin conditions.

-There are some types of mole known as nevi, which do appear to be similar to skin tags that may sometimes need further investigation.
+There are some types of skin moles known as nevi, which do appear to be similar to skin tags that may sometimes need further investigation.
 However, it is extremely rare for a skin tag to develop into skin cancer.

 Can I remove a skin tag at home?